 The umbrella market is extremely competitive, with most suppliers charging between £25 and £30 per week.

-The cost of a monthly payment service does vary more widely, from around £80 to £120 per month.
+The cost of a monthly payment service appears to vary more widely, from around £80 to £120 per month.